MicrosoftDocs/sql-docs/docs/connect/odbc/using-azure-active-directory.md

 >- When Azure Active Directory configuration includes Conditional Access policies, and the client is Windows 10 or Server 2016 or later, authentication via Integrated or username/password may fail.
 Conditional Access policies require the use of Windows Account Manager (WAM), which is supported in driver version 17.6 or later for Windows.
 To use WAM, create a new string or DWORD value named `ADALuseWAM` in `HKLM\Software\ODBC\ODBCINST.INI\ODBC Driver 17 for SQL Server`, `HKCU\Software\ODBC\ODBC.INI\<your-user-DSN-name>`, or `HKLM\Software\ODBC\ODBC.INI\<your-system-DSN-name>` for global, user DSN, or system DSN-scoped configuration respectively, and set it to a value of 1.
 Note that authentication with WAM does not support running the application as a different user with `runas`.
 Scenarios which require Condtitional Access policies are not supported for Linux or macOS.
 >- To connect using a SQL Server account username and password, you may now use the new `SqlPassword` option, which is recommended especially for Azure SQL since this option enables more secure connection defaults.
 >- To connect using an Azure Active Directory account username and password, specify `Authentication=ActiveDirectoryPassword` in the connection string and the `UID` and `PWD` keywords with the username and password, respectively.
 >- To connect using Windows Integrated or Active Directory Integrated (Windows, and Linux/macOS 17.6+, driver only) authentication, specify `Authentication=ActiveDirectoryIntegrated` in the connection string.
-The driver will choose the correct authentication mode automatically. `UID` and `PWD` must not be specified.
+The driver will choose the correct authentication mode automatically.
+For driver versions 17.7 or earlier, `UID` and `PWD` must not be specified.
+This restriction is removed beginning with driver version 17.8.
 >- To connect using Active Directory Interactive (Windows driver only) authentication, `UID` must be specified.
+For driver versions 17.7 and earlier, `PWD` must not be specified.
+This restriction is removed beginning with driver version 17.8.

 ## Authenticating with an Access Token